- Who We Are

 - The 20-year index of yields on high-grade municipal bonds

-9. Compensation Increases – unlike a Pension Plan, the compensation of the employee is generally not a material assumption for an OPEB Plan.
-The exception is for life insurance benefits that are related to pay and/or any healthcare benefits where the retiree’s contribution is pay related (e.g., a retiree making over $50,000 at retirement will pay 40% for coverage while all others will only pay 25%).
+Unlike a Pension Plan, the compensation of the employee is generally not a material assumption for an OPEB Plan.
+The exception is for life insurance benefits that are related to pay and/or any healthcare benefits where the retiree’s contribution is pay-related (e.g., a retiree making over $50,000 at retirement will pay 40% for coverage while all others will only pay 25%).

 It can be intimidating when you receive your valuation report every other year to understand where those assumptions for your OPEB liability come from and how your discount rate is determined.
 Pair that with the pressure of relaying that information to your supervisors and colleagues so they can understand it too.
 That’s why we wanted to make sure you have a simplified go-to resource to help make it easier.